Fell and Process Medium Trees

 So, you’re wanting to upgrade to felling medium-sized trees, from 380mm to 760mm?
 If you are looking to fell bigger trees you are going to need a bigger ticket.
 Thus the felling and processing of medium trees over 380mm qualification is the course for you.
 The next level of training in the suite of chainsaw use is felling medium-sized trees over 380mm up to 760mm.
 You need the ticket for reasons such as:

 - tendering for that next contract

 - you are working for the Forestry Commission

 - the estate, Woodland Trust, National Trust or de veg site has lots of medium trees over 380mm to fell

 - council team

-- differences in tree species and fibres and how that impacts the choice of cuts used
+- understand differences in tree species and fibres and how that impacts the choice of cuts used

-- use of winches for twisting out and pulling back of trees
+- should have used winches for twisting out and pulling back of trees

 Some of this will be covered during the tree felling course.
 But you must have prior knowledge and experience of felling trees before attending this next level of training.